artefactual/automation-tools/README.md

 Requirements
 ------------

-* 7z (only for DIP creation script)
+- 7z (only for DIP creation script)

 Installation
 ------------

 Follow each of the steps below to install automation-tools:

-1. Make the following directories
+1. Make the following directories:

 ```bash
 mkdir -p /usr/lib/archivematica/automation-tools &&